superturboryan/Igpay-Atinlay/README.md

 # Igpay-Atinlay
-This is a simple English to Pig Latin translator with copy-to-clipboard functionality
+This is a simple English to Pig Latin (or vice-versa) translator with copy-to-clipboard functionality

 ## Screenshots